Subject Leader: Mrs V. Buckel

 - Understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations

-We use Charanga Musical School and BBC 10 Pieces to support the teaching of music from Reception to Year 6.
-The children will explore 2-3 musical genres each year during dedicated music sessions but will also develop their music skills through topic work when appropriate.
+We use Charanga Musical School to support the teaching of music from Reception to Year 6.
+The children explore 5-6 musical genres each year during dedicated music sessions but also develop their music skills through topic work, when appropriate.

-Our Year 4 children have weekly Flute lessons with a music specialist from Lancashire Music Service for half of the year.
-Year 4N will begin in September and then Year 4W will have lessons from February.
-These will initially consist of listening and appraising activities as well as body percussion.
+Our Year 5 children have weekly Flute lessons with Mrs Hughes, a music specialist from Lancashire Music Service, for half of the year.

 Year 5/6 Trip World Museum and The King and I